Karl Jaspers Forum, Target Article 16, 16 March 1999

 since one has at least to communicate it to oneself, to

-make it conscious; otherwise, there is nothing more than
+make it conscious; otherwise, there is nothing but

 and communicated to the society as a whole, to become an